 The Bubblegum Plum, yes, it tastes like the essence of bubblegum.
-The Toka Plum is so sweet and candy like you can’t stop eating them.
-Beautiful bright red fruit with an apricot colored flesh, the Toka Plum is a delicious treat with a unique taste.
+The Toka Plum is so sweet and candy-like that you can’t stop eating them.
+Beautiful bright red fruit with apricot-colored flesh, the Toka Plum is a delicious treat with a unique taste.

 This plum tree has lots to offer the home orchardist.
-Not only is it sweet and tasty, it is a beautiful ornamental plant, and the hardest working pollination partner on the block.
-You will be thrilled to have this gorgeous and functional tree standing tall in your yard.
-As part of an ornamental landscape, or a work-horse in the orchard, the Toka Plum Tree needs to be in your next tree order.
+Not only is it sweet and tasty, but it is also a beautiful ornamental plant and the hardest-working pollination partner on the block.
+You will be thrilled to have this gorgeous and functional tree in your yard.
+As part of an ornamental landscape or a work-horse in the orchard, the Toka Plum Tree must be in your next tree order.

 Facts About The Toka Plum Tree